MicrosoftDocs/ATADocs/ATPDocs/sensor-settings.md

   * **Update failed**: Sensor failed to update to a new version.

   * **Not Configured**: Sensor requires more configuration before it's fully operational.
-This applies to sensors installed on AD FS servers or standalone sensors.
+This applies to sensors installed on AD FS / AD CS servers or standalone sensors.

   * **Start failed**: Sensor didn't pull configuration for more than 30 minutes.